JulieKeisler/DRAGON/docs/source/Search_Operators/index.rst

 DAG encoding neighborhoods
 ------------

 Besides the base and composed variables, the ones used for DAG encoding, namely `HpVar`, `NodeVariable` and `EvoDagVariable` also have implemented neighborhoods.

 Operation neighborhood
 ~~~~~~~~~~~~~~~~~~~~

 The `HpVar` neighborhood is called `HpInterval`.
-It takes as input an operation and a set of hyperparameters.
+Its arguments are an operation and a set of hyperparameters.
 It selects among the operation and the various hyperparameters the ones that will be mutated.
-The mutation operation does not have more chance to be changed than the hyperparameters.
+The mutation applied to the operation is not more likely to be called than the hyperparameters one.
-It is applied only if the operation is not a `Constant`.
+It does not have any effect if the operation is a `Constant`.
 The chosen hyperparameters are mutated according to their `neighbor` addon.
 The `HpInterval` object returns the new operation and hyperparameters.
+It is possible to modify this operator to increase the probability of modifying the operation or to prevent hyperparameter mutations before a certain iteration of the search algorithm.

 Node neighborhood
 ~~~~~~~~~~~~~~~~~~~~

+If the operation within a `NodeVariable` is encoded as a `HpVar`, then its neighborhood will be the `HpInterval`.
-The `NodeVariable` might take the operation as a `HpVar` or a `CatVar` of `HpVar` when dealing with candidate operations implemented in various `HpVar`.
-In this case, the neighborhood for the `CatVar` of `HpVar` is called `CatHpInterval`.
+But, in the case of `CatVar` of `HpVar`, when dealing with candidate operations implemented in various `HpVar`, the neighborhood for the operation is called `CatHpInterval`.
-This neighborhood chooses between modifying the current operation or draw a completely new one.
+This neighborhood chooses between modifying the current operation or drawing a completely new one.
-It takes as parameter the probability of only modifying the current operation (be default equals to 0.9).
+It takes as argument a probability $p \in [0,1]$ of only modifying the current operation (by default equal to $0.9$).
-With a probability p, the function will look for the `HpVar` corresponding to the current value and call the `HpInterval` of this variable.
+With a probability $p$, the function will look for the `HpVar` corresponding to the current value and call the `HpInterval` of this variable.
-The matching is done by looking at the `features` attibute if the `HpVar` operation is a `CatVar` or the `value` attribute if the operation is a `Constant`.
+The matching is done by looking at the `features` attribute if the `HpVar` operation is a `CatVar` or the `value` attribute if the operation is a `Constant`.
-With a probability 1-p, a new layer is drawn (with a new operation a new hyperparameters), by calling the `random` function of the `CatVar`.
+With a probability $1-p$, a new layer is drawn (with a new operation and new hyperparameters), by calling the `random` function of the `CatVar`.

-The neighborhood class associated to a `NodeVariable` is called `NodeInterval`.
+The neighborhood class associated with a `NodeVariable` is called `NodeInterval`.
-It selects among the combiner, the operation and the activation function what will be modified.
+It selects among the combiner, the operation and the activation function what is to be modified.
-For the selected elements, their `neighbor` attributes are called.
+For the selected elements, their `neighbor` attributes are invoked.
+In the current implementation, the chances for modifying any of these three elements are the same, which may be changed.

 DAG neighborhood
 ~~~~~~~~~~~~~~~~~~~~

 The `EvoDagVariable` neighborhood class is called `EvoDagInterval`.
-This neighborhood may do five types of mutations:
+This neighborhood may perform five types of mutations:
 * Adding a node
 * Deleting a node
 * Modifying a node
 * Modifying the input connections of a node
 * Modifying the output connections of a node
-It first randomly choose the nodes that will be modified.
+First, it randomly selects the nodes to be modified.
-A parameter `nb_mutations` can be set to constrain the number of modified nodes.
+A parameter `nb\_mutations` can be set to limit the number of nodes modified.
-For each node selected, the mutations that can be applied may vary.
+For each selected node, the allowed mutations can be different.
-For example, if the last node has been selected, its outgoing connections cannot be changed.
+For example, if the selected node is the last one, its outgoing connections cannot be changed.
-If the maximum number of node has been reached, the `add` mutation cannot be used.
+If the maximum number of nodes is reached, the `add` mutation cannot be used.
-A possible mutation is then associated to each selected node and performed.
+For each node, once the set of allowed mutations has been defined, one value from that set is drawn and performed.
-After the mutation on a node has been performed, some tests are ran to insure that the matrix structure is correct.
+After a mutation, some tests are performed to ensure a correct adjacency matrix structure and to adjust connections if necessary.
-It prevents nodes from having no incoming or outgoing connections.
+This prevents nodes from having no incoming or outgoing connections.
-The nodes operations are also modified by calling their `modification` function in case some input shapes have been modified.
+By modifying the nodes and edges, the input tensors of each node may have changed shape.
+In this case, the node's operation is modified by calling its `modification` to adjust the weights.

 The detailed implementation of `HpInterval`, `CatHpInterval`, `NodeInterval` and `EvoDagInterval` can be found here: